 Will your loved ones need help paying for your funeral?

-The average cost of a funeral is around $10,000 and most families aren’t prepared to cover that expense.
+The average cost of a funeral is around $11,000 and most families aren’t prepared to cover that expense.
 If the assets you leave behind aren’t enough to cover your funeral costs, a small life insurance policy can be a big relief to your loved ones.
-They could use the proceeds to pay any final expenses, including funeral costs and any medical bills not covered by health insurance.
+They could use the proceeds to pay for final expenses, including funeral costs and any medical bills not covered by health insurance.

 Do you own a business?